stat545ubc-2023/mda-christine747/mini-project-1.md

 # apt building ID 11116 has 32 elevators, 6 storeys, and 68 units.
 ```

-## Relationship between the number of units and number of storeys.
+## Relationship between the number of units and the number of storeys

 ``` r
 units_storeys <- apt_buildings %>%